Applied Statistics for Educational Researchers (DUH165)

 Learning outcome

-By completion of this course, the PhD candidate will have gained the following:
+By the end of this course, PhD candidates will have acquired the following knowledge:

 Knowledge

-- a good understanding of SEM and LGC in complex survey data
+A good understanding of SEM and latent growth curve (LGC) models in the context of complex survey data.

-- preparing results of such analyses for publication
+Preparing the results of these analyses for publication.

-- being able to choose and apply the right analyses for the given data
+Ability to choose and apply the appropriate analyses for the given design and data.

 Required prerequisite knowledge